-Cleary University offers a 15% tuition grant to Cleary baccalaureate graduates who enroll in the Cleary MBA program within nine months of degree completion.
+Cleary University offers a 15% tuition grant to Cleary baccalaureate graduates who enroll in the Cleary MBA program.
 To be eligible, students must:

 - Complete their registration within nine months of completing the undergraduate degree - Pay the remaining tuition and fees at the point of registration, or they may elect to utilize the Cleary University installment plan - Maintain continuous enrollment to retain this grant.
-Students who withdraw, or receive an NC (no credit), or failed grade will lose grant eligibility
+Students who withdraw or receive a failed grade will lose grant eligibility